-Marketing a medical practice is quite different from other retail services due to ethical implications and for this reason, many professional bodies have set out rules to protect both the industry and the consumer.
+Marketing a medical practice is quite different from other retail services due to ethical implications and for this reason, many professional bodies have created guidelines to protect both the industry and the consumer.

 What the Rules Say about Marketing Your Practice

 There are some overarching rules that should be taken into account when you piece together your marketing strategy for your practice/service.
 Following them will keep you on the right side of the law.

 While the details of the guidelines in the United Kingdom may be different to those of the United States (who may also differ between states) there are core elements that are universally upheld.

 Ethical considerations for medical marketing:

 - Is the marketing messaging of a professional nature?